-- A. The needs of diverse learners are met through: - 1.
-Visual presentations including textbooks, charts, visual aids, videos and live performance at school or on field trips - 2.
+A. The needs of diverse learners are met through:

+- 1. Visual presentations including textbooks, charts, visual aids, videos and live performance at school or on field trips - 2.
 Aural presentations including textbook and supplemental recordings, live performance at school or on field trips and in-class demonstrations - 3.
 Physical and tactile presentation of concepts - 4.
 Demonstration of musical elements and performance techniques - 5.
 Lecture, prepared either by teacher or student or both - 6.
 Discussion, including question and answer opportunities - 7.
 Instructional technology. - B. Concepts are reinforced through: - 1.
 Reading, writing and drawing activities and projects - 2.
 Singing, playing instruments and moving freely and in patterns - 3.
 Performing in class, in assemblies and in programs - 4.
 Analyzing and evaluating a student's work and that of others - 5.
 Creating rhythmic, melodic and harmonic patterns vocally and instrumentally - 6.
 Listening to live and recorded music of peers as well as professionals - 7.
-As called for by individual student's needs, consult Appendix XI for accommodations and modifications for special education students, English Language Learners, Students at Risk of School Failure, Gifted and Talented Students and Students with 504 Plans. - C. As called for by individual student's needs, consult Appendix XII for accommodations and modifications for special education, English Language Learners, Students at Risk of School failure, Gifted and Talented Students and Students with 504 Plans.
+As called for by individual student's needs, consult Appendix XI for accommodations and modifications for special education students, English Language Learners, Students at Risk of School Failure, Gifted and Talented Students and Students with 504 Plans. - C. For strategies to differentiate for special education students, English Language Learners, Students at Risk of School Failure, Gifted and Talented Students, and Students with 504 Plans, please consult the Accommodations and Modifications appendix in the appendices section of this document.